wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 0.9.6.3 =
+* Option to enable/disable front page ads in case your front and home pages are different.

 = 0.9.6.2 =
 * Support for W3 Total Cache and WP Cache (as well as the already supported WP Super Cache).